deanturpin/spectrum-analyser/readme.md

 # Generate chord and analyse it
 ./tonegen 440 550 660 | ./fourier
 ```

+# Spectrum
+Frequency spectrum analyser.
+The results are normalised against the largest
+bin, so for quiet environments the noise floor will jump up.

 # C++ standards
 Initially I used the default C++ standard for ```clang``` (C++03) and then
 bumped the standard as I used newer features.
 I then moved to C++11 to make use